 Invite them to meet with you, explain your services, and then ask them, “How can I be of service to you?” and watch the flood of referrals come your way.
 And you will be more valuable to your clients because you have resources for them.

 Another way to meet strategic partners is to join networking organizations.
 Business Networking International is a networking organization I belonged to in the early years of my business.
 They have over 200,000 members.
-I met many business owners; we exchanged referrals, and I grew my list of trusted resources.
-Recently, the networking groups I belong to Women To Women Network, Women In Networking, and my Chamber of Commerce.
+I met many business owners; we exchanged referrals and grew my list of trusted resources.
+Recently, the networking groups I belong to include Women To Women Network, Women In Networking, and Chamber of Commerce.
 Also, look for networking groups on Facebook.

 Other ways to find clients

-Social media: Set up accounts and post regularly on Facebook, Pinterest, Twitter, Instagram, LinkedIn, TikTok, and Houzz.
-To start, pick one or two social media platforms that are best suited to your key client.
+Social media: Set up accounts and post regularly on Instagram, Facebook, Pinterest, Twitter, LinkedIn, TikTok, and Houzz.
+To start, pick one or two social media platforms best suited to your key client.

-Public speaking: Speak on topics such as time management, paper management, decluttering, and downsizing.
+Public speaking: Speak on time management, paper management, decluttering, and downsizing.
 Speak at your chamber of commerce, networking groups, moms groups, and parent-teacher associations.